 Data may not be displayed for different reasons:

-Display data only for programs that had access to it: If a program did not participate in program signaling or did not access geographic preferences data in the prior cycle, interview invitation data, including bar charts and pie charts, are not displayed because these data were not considered to determine interview invitations
+Display data only for programs that had access to it: If a program did not participate in program signaling or did not access geographic preferences data in the prior cycle, interview invitation data, including bar charts and pie charts, are not displayed because these data were not considered to determine interview invitations.

 Why isn’t comparative data shown for applicants who’ve previously matched to a program shown?